 I have to admit, for most of my life my nose was my arch nemesis, the thorn in my side.
 As a teenager all I ever wanted for my birthday was a nose job.
 Then at 19 I came down with a sinus infection that lasted decades.
 Now my nose was bringing me this?
 But after taking that bandage off after 48 hours I had formed a new love and appreciation for my nose and all I wanted was for it to go back to the imperfect nose I always thought it was.

 The mohs surgery was done on good Friday.
 I was excited about Easter and told the family to pick where they wanted to eat that Friday night.
 After all, it was a tiny spot and I’d probably leave with a little band aid on my nose.
 That’s not what the cancer had agreed to and the cancer calls the shots.
 Mohs surgery is when they remove a minimal amount of area where they believe the cancer is and then test it and make sure it’s out and that the surrounding margins are clear as well.
 If there is no cancer left on the first round you are done.
 If they still see cancer, you repeat this as many times as it takes until there is no sign left of it.
 On the 4th round they got it all, the cancer was out.
 Now it was time to reconstruct and I never saw this coming.
 I should have, the surgeon told me it was a possibility, but the spot was so tiny I didn’t believe the doctor would REALLY need to take skin flaps from my forehead and nose to cover the hole..pfft!
 But that is exactly what happened.
 I decided after the reconstruction that I did not want to look in a mirror, but the surgeon said he would rather me see while he was there.
 I looked and I couldn’t believe my eyes.
 I didn’t recognize myself and although I was relieved the cancer was out, I also couldn’t believe the new Miss Piggy nose I was left with.
 You could see straight up my nostrils.
 He assured me it was just temporary but in my mind the doctor stitched my nose and pulled it up and I worried this could be permanent, so yes, I shed a tear like a baby right there in front of the doctor.
 They bandaged me up (see ridiculous looking bandage below) and I stayed stuck in my head behind that bandage for 2 days until I was allowed to remove it.
-I flip flopped from feeling gratitude, to feeling sad, to feeling guilt that I cared this much about how my nose may look when after all I WAS ALIVE and people would trade places with me in a heartbeat.
+I flip flopped from feeling gratitude, to feeling sad, to feeling guilt that I cared this much about how my nose may look when after all I WAS ALIVE and it was now out.
 So shame, not wanting to be left out, also joined the party.
 Yes, it was fun 48 hours behind that mask.
 After the pity party was over, and since I was homebound for at least the next 7 days, I watched all 6 seasons of I love Lucy which always seems to make everything okay.

 Below – cancer is gone, now it’s time to reconstruct.